camchardukian/camchardukian-Daily-Coding-Journal/June 2019/2019-06-14-DailyCoding.md

-# Monday June 10th, 2019 Daily Coding Journal
+# Friday June 14th, 2019 Daily Coding Journal

 8:27 -- Here we go.
 I'm finally in one spot for a while, let's get to coding!